gerhardkurz/roboZen/README.md

 - The automatic initialization of the soccer server and monitor is currently restricted to Windows.
 Namely the method `edu.kit.robocup.Util.initEnvironmentWin`.
 Except for the initialization, the API works with every operating system.

-- The `server::coach_w_referee` option contained in the **server.conf** needs to be enabled to allow the centralized control of the clients.
+- The `server::coach_w_referee` option contained in the **server.conf** needs to be enabled to allow for centralized control over the clients.
 The **server.conf** is generated automatically by the RCSS server.

 ### Getting started